 3. Preacher Curls

-Here is one of my all-time favorites.
+Here is one of my all-time favorite long head bicep exercises.

 You’ll need a preacher bench, which you’ll find in all gyms.
 It’s basically a seat with a padded platform in front of it at about chest height.